Jesse Eisenberg

 Jesse Adam Eisenberg (/'aɪzənbɜːrg/ EYE-zən-burg; born October 5, 1983) is an American actor, playwright, and filmmaker.
 Recognized for playing smart but socially awkward characters in both comedies and dramas, his accolades include a BAFTA Award as well as nominations for two Academy Awards, and three Golden Globes.

 Eisenberg made his television debut with the short-lived comedy-drama series Get Real (1999–2000).
 Following his first leading role in the film Roger Dodger (2002), he starred in films such as The Squid and the Whale (2005), Adventureland (2009) and Zombieland (2009).
 He gained wider recognition for starring as Facebook founder Mark Zuckerberg in David Fincher's film The Social Network (2010), for which he was nominated for the Academy Award for Best Actor.
 Eisenberg then starred in the Woody Allen films To Rome with Love (2012) and Café Society (2016), the heist films Now You See Me (2013) and its two sequels (2016 and 2025), and independent dramas such as The Double (2013).

 He starred as Lex Luthor in the DC Extended Universe (DCEU) superhero films Batman v Superman: Dawn of Justice (2016) and Zack Snyder's Justice League (2021), and had a lead voice role as Blu in the animated films Rio (2011) and Rio 2 (2014).
 In 2022, he starred in the FX / Hulu miniseries Fleishman Is in Trouble and made his film directorial debut with the black comedy When You Finish Saving the World.
 He has since directed, written, and starred in the comedy-drama A Real Pain (2024), which earned him the BAFTA Award for Best Original Screenplay and an Academy Award nomination in the same category.

-Eisenberg has contributed pieces to The New Yorker and the website of McSweeney's.
+Eisenberg has contributed pieces to The New Yorker and the website McSweeney's.
 He has written and starred in three plays for the New York stage: Asuncion, The Revisionist, and The Spoils.
-He released his first book, Bream Gives Me Hiccups: and Other Stories in 2015.
+He released his first book, Bream Gives Me Hiccups: and Other Stories, in 2015.

-Early life and education
+Early life

 "...
 It taught me ... about the discipline about performance ...
 Every morning she had a duck party, she would wake up very early and tune her guitar and warm up her voice, and it taught me that you could take performance seriously.
 I think a lot of actors have trouble taking things seriously, ... but it's really like anything else in the world ...
 So it gave me the confidence to take it seriously and not make me feel silly for indulging in a role."